Nannan-Liu/Nannan-Liu.github.io/_publications/2021-01-01-translated-book.md

 ---
-title: "走過兩遍的路：我的中國歷史學家之旅"
+title: "Chinese version of A Path Twice Traveled: My Journey as a Historian of China"
 collection: publications
 permalink: /publication/2021-01-01-translated-book
-excerpt: 'This is a translated version of A Path Twice Traveled: My Journey as a Historian of China by Paul A. Cohen'
+excerpt: 'This is a translated version of the title by Paul A. Cohen published in 2019 by Harvard University Press'
 date: 2021-01-01
 venue: 'The Chinese University of Hong Kong Press'
 paperurl: 'https://cup.cuhk.edu.hk/index.php?route=product/product&product_id=4134'